 - You Can Help

 - Adopt a Whale, Dolphin, Turtle or False Killer Whale

 - Whale Regatta

 - Sponsor Run & Walk for the Whales

 Our Commitment to Protecting Wildlife

-- In January 2015, Pacific Whale Foundation earned recognition through NOAA's Dolphin SMART program.
+- In January 2015, PWF earned recognition through NOAA's Dolphin SMART program.
 We are a proud participant of this important wildlife viewing and education program which provide guidelines for responsible dolphin watching tour operators.
 The goal of Dolphin SMART is to minimize the potential of wild dolphin harassment that may be caused by commercial viewing activities.
 Participating tour operators follow a set a responsible wildlife viewing guidelines, while also educating passengers about the importance of responsible wildlife viewing.
 Read our Dolphin Smart Press Release.

 - Preventing vessel-whale collisions through our Be Whale Aware program, which educates and encourages boat operators to reduce their speed and reduce disturbances to whales and dolphins.
 Download Be Whale Aware Guidelines.